Valparaiso: An Electrically Decorated City along the Chilean Coast

-A coastal town known for its colorful murals decoratively painted on walls, sidewalks, lampposts, and anything else, Valparaiso, Chile is a charming, artsy town.
+A town along the Chilean coast known for its colorful murals decoratively painted on walls, sidewalks, lampposts, and anything else, Valparaiso is a charming, artsy town.
 My traveling companion and I decided it seemed like a geographic mix of San Diego beaches, the steep San Francisco hills, the Andalucían region of Spain, and a town in northern Israel.
 In addition to resembling these locales, Valparaiso also reflected the flavor of the island of Murano off the coast of Venice.
 There, the paint color on each house belongs to the family and when the families are joined through marriage, they mix the paint colors to make a new one.
 While in Valparaiso, they may not have such a long, celebrated tradition of choosing paint hues, the hillsides above the coast are similarly dotted with houses adorned by bright colors.

 Home to one of Pablo Neruda’s three residences, La Sebastiana, was constructed on a hillside, with each successive floor boasting a more expansive vista of the port below (with Neruda’s office occupying the top floor with the best view).
 Electrically decorated with a single carousel horse in the circularly shaped living room to a colorful, fake bird floating above the dining room table, La Sebastiana also contains numerous gifts to the poet, ocean-themed maps, and much more.